VisusAdAstra/Soen471/README.md

 * <b>Model Training:</b> The purpose is to predict maintenance within the next N cycles and the failure type.
 Decision Trees are among the most popular and versatile classification methods, used typically for this kind of tasks.
 Predictive analytics algorithms try to achieve the lowest error possible by either using “boosting” or “bagging”.

   * <b>Random Forest Classifier: </b> Random Forest uses bagging mechanism.The individual decision tree might be “weak learners,” multiple trees reduce the variance and bias of a smaller set or single tree.

-  * <b>GBT Classifier: </b> The Gradient Boosted Model produces a prediction model composed of an ensemble of decision trees.
-Each new tree helps to correct errors made by the previously trained tree.

   * <b>Isolation Forest Classifier: </b> Isolation Forest is similar in principle to Random Forest, however, identifies anomalies or outliers rather than profiling normal data points.
 The idea being that isolated observations, or anomalies, are easier to isolate because there are fewer conditions necessary to distinguish them from the normal cases.